Farah Adeed |

 Read more: Education: A privilege of the rich

-This decision to replace Mr. Chips should be re-evaluated to maintain standard academic neutrality and intellectual freedom.
+This decision to replace Mr. Chips should be revisited to maintain standard academic neutrality and intellectual freedom.
 A decision taken to appease a group of people in a society already struggling with the problem of religious fanaticism is likely to push us into an ideologically dark alley.

 The government in Punjab needs fresh thinking and new ideas to modernize the education system in order to link it global intellectual and scientific discourse.
 Finally, the intention of the decision makers must be on increasing interaction with the rest of the world, not self-inflicted isolation.